peer-open-source/xara-docs/source/user/manual/material/nd.rst

          $type, |string|,      material type
          $tag,  |integer|,     unique material tag.
          $args, |list|,        a list of material arguments with number dependent on material type

+A material represents the constitutive (stress-strain) relationship at a gauss-point of an element.

 .. note::